The Economics Major

 - Advanced Placement Exam: a grade of 4 or 5 on both the micro and macro portions of the AP Exam.

 - International Baccalaureate: a grade of 6 or 7 on the higher level International Baccalaureate.

 - A-levels: grade of "A" on the A Levels.

 If the College does not have a record of your successful completion of one of the alternative options, please provide documentation to the Department.
 (Please note that many students who might be able to place out still opt to take Economics 111/111E.)

 |Tuesday, August 25||Offline at 11PM EST|

 There are many elective courses offered in economics, covering a wide variety of subject areas.
 The typical economics major will take five or six economics electives.
 The offerings change from year to year depending on the interests of students and faculty.

 The elective courses numbered in the 200s are colloquially called “lower-level electives.”
 These courses require only Economics 111/111E as a prerequisite and are most appropriate for students relatively early in their study of economics.
-They tend to be slightly larger lecture-based classes with 30 to 50 students.
+They tend to be slightly larger lecture-based classes with 20 to 50 students.

 The elective courses numbered in the 400s are colloquially called “upper-level electives.”
 These courses are generally smaller and more intense, require one or more of the core theory courses as prerequisites, and are appropriate for students further along in their study of economics.
 They tend to be slightly smaller discussion-based classes with 15 to 30 students.